Ozempic Butt — Get Your Glutes Back: 12 Ways to Rebuild Your Backside

 Planning for Success

-These exercises are a great starting point for getting your butt back, but a more ideal solution would be to partner with an experienced certified fitness professional to help you make progress quickly.
+Starting with simple exercises is a great starting point for getting your butt back, but a more ideal solution would be to partner with an experienced certified fitness professional to help you make progress quickly.
 Check out some of the testimonials from people doing my app-based online programs!

 P.S.
 Don’t forget to eat a high-protein diet to support all the muscle you’ll be building.
 Happy lifting!